Notadeloper/RankPage/README.md

 # RankPage - a cloud based search engine

 This project is part of a group assignment, in which there were two main contributors including myself.
 The indexer, pagerank and query system/frontend as well as the websever is all my code.
-The other code (KVS, flame) I had implemented for homeworks thorughout the term, but ended up taking someone else's code for the final implementation.
+The other code (KVS, flame) I had implemented for homeworks thorughout the term, but ended up taking someone else's code for the final implementation, but helped as a group to modify and refine these for efficiency on the real web as well.

 This is a cloud-based search engine that can also be ran locally.
 It has multiple parts including a webserver loosely based on the spark web server, a sharded distributed scalable KVS store, a distributed data analytics engine (Flame) that is loosely based on Apache Spark, a fault-tolerant scalable crawler, a parallelised indexer and pagerank implementation, based on the original algorithm published by Brin and Page.
 This was interacted with through a frontend query interface, that would rank results based on results from indexing (e.g. tf/idf) and pagerank.